zwbetz-gh/zwbetz/content/blog/convert-your-plain-old-html-site-to-hugo/index.md

 ## Migrate content

-Now that your templates are setup, you'll need to migrate the `<main>` element content from each page into a markdown file.
-Don't worry, you can write HTML in markdown, so it can be a direct copy-paste.
+Now that your templates are setup, you'll need to migrate the `<main>` element content from each page into an HTML file.
 Let's say your current site has a homepage and a few regular pages.
-You can generate these markdown files by running:
+You can generate these files by running:

 ```
-hugo new _index.md
+hugo new _index.html
-hugo new page-1.md
+hugo new page-1.html
-hugo new page-2.md
+hugo new page-2.html
-hugo new page-3.md
+hugo new page-3.html
 ```

-`_index.md` is your homepage content.
+`_index.html` is your homepage content.
 The other pages will be regular page content.

 ## Edit config file